alexi.sh

 pc.createOffer().then(o => pc.setLocalDescription(o));

-This outputs all gathered candidates to the console — or to a remote server if the callback sends them via fetch.
+This outputs all gathered candidates to the console.
+It can also send them to a remote server, if the callback uses fetch.
 No camera permission.
 No microphone permission.
 No user alert.

 Browser mitigations:

-• Firefox: media.peerconnection.enabled in about:config set to false completely disables WebRTC.
-This prevents all leaks but also breaks any WebRTC-based application.
-A more targeted approach: media.peerconnection.ice.default_address_only set to true restricts ICE gathering to the default interface only, preventing local LAN IP exposure while keeping WebRTC functional.
+• Firefox: set media.peerconnection.enabled in about:config to false.
+This fully disables WebRTC.
+It stops all leaks, but it also breaks any WebRTC-based application.
+A more targeted option: set media.peerconnection.ice.default_address_only to true.
+This limits ICE gathering to the default interface only.
+It blocks local LAN IP exposure while keeping WebRTC working.

-• Chrome/Chromium: The legacy flag chrome://flags/#enable-webrtc-hide-local-ips-with-mdns replaces local IPs with mDNS hostnames (e.g., a1b2c3d4.local) in ICE candidates, preventing JavaScript from reading the actual LAN address.
-This is now the default behavior in Chrome 75+.
-However, server-reflexive candidates (public IP) are still exposed if a STUN server is configured.
+• Chrome/Chromium: the legacy flag chrome://flags/#enable-webrtc-hide-local-ips-with-mdns replaces local IPs with mDNS hostnames (e.g., a1b2c3d4.local) in ICE candidates.
+This stops JavaScript from reading the actual LAN address.
+It is now the default behavior in Chrome 75+.
+But server-reflexive candidates (public IP) are still exposed if a STUN server is configured.

-• uBlock Origin: The "Prevent WebRTC from leaking local IP addresses" setting in uBlock Origin's dashboard (under Privacy tab) intercepts RTCPeerConnection construction and overrides the ICE configuration to prevent STUN server usage by third-party scripts.
+• uBlock Origin: turn on "Prevent WebRTC from leaking local IP addresses" in uBlock Origin's dashboard (under the Privacy tab).
+It intercepts RTCPeerConnection construction.
+It then overrides the ICE configuration so third-party scripts cannot use a STUN server.

 Testing WebRTC leaks: